beyond-z/development/README.md

 git checkout staging; git pull upstream staging; git branch -d [some_branch]; git push origin staging
 ```
+*Note*: You can commit multiple times to your branch before you are ready to open a Pull Request.
+You can also keep committing to your branch even after the Pull Request has been opened as long as it hasn't been merged yet.
+Just remember to push your commits to `origin` for them to be included in the Pull Request.

 # Tips and Tricks
 I highly recommend you add this to your `~/.bash_profile`